thomaschristinck/operating-systems/README.md

 4. Run as ```./executable``` or, with valgrind, ```valgrind - -leak-check=full ./executable```

-### Assignment 2
+### Part 2

-Implement an in-memory key-value store.
+Implemented an in-memory key-value store.
 This key- value store is setup in shared memory so that the data that is written to the store persists even after the process that writes it terminates.
 Because the shared memory is in RAM, the reads and writes are very fast.
 The amount of storage, however, is limited.
 Also, the store is not durable.
 If the machine reboots, the data is lost.

 1. Clone this repository.
 ```git clone https://github.com/thomaschristinck/Operating-Systems```